 Richard J. Miller, Jr. ’86

 A highly successful New York attorney, Rich has also maintained an active career as a tenor, performing in many of the works of Gilbert & Sullivan and Victor Herbert, with professional and amateur companies, international festivals, and college organizations.
 In 2003, Mr. Miller was designated “Best Male Voice” at the International Gilbert & Sullivan Festival in Buxton, England.
 In 2013, he was the tenor soloist in the Williams College Choir performance of Mendelssohn’s Elijah.
-Rich currently serves as the President of the Metropolitan Opera Guild.
+Rich has served as the President of the Metropolitan Opera Guild.

 Jeffrey Perry ’82